The Trinity: Just a Doctrine?

 A God who wants to share

 The God of the Bible is not like that.
-The God of the Bible is Father, Son and Holy Spirit.
-These three divine Persons 3 share perfect love, joy, unity, peace, and fellowship.
-And the reason that’s important to know is that when the Bible talks about us being "in Christ" it means that we get to take part in that divine kind of life.
-Just like Christ is the beloved of the Father, so we too, because we are "in him," are also the beloved of the Father.
+The God of the Bible is Father, Son and Holy Spirit—three Persons.
+(Keep in mind that the Father, Son, and Spirit are not “persons” in the same way we humans are.
+They are not three Gods, but one, and each “Person” of the Godhead is distinct, but not separate from the others.)
+These three divine Persons share perfect love, joy, unity, peace, and fellowship.
+It’s important to know that because, when the Bible talks about us being “in Christ,” it means that we get to take part in that divine kind of life.
+Just like Christ is the beloved of the Father, so we too, because we are “in him,” are also the beloved of the Father.

 That means that you are included in the household of God.
 It means you’re not an outsider or a stranger.
 You’re not even a respected guest.
 You’re one of the kids, beloved of the Father, with free run of the house, the grounds, and the fridge.

 The trouble is, you probably have a hard time believing that.
-You know you’re an @#$%&*, you know what you’re really like deep down inside, so you think God doesn’t like you.
+You know what you’re really like deep down inside, so you think God doesn’t like you.
 How could he, you figure.
 You don’t even like yourself.
-So based on your assessment of your "goodness/badness" ratio, you determine that God is more than likely mad at you, and far more than likely mad at all those other @#$%&* types you meet in traffic every day.
+So based on your assessment of your “goodness/badness” ratio, you determine that God is more than likely mad at you, and far more than likely mad at all those other types you meet in traffic every day.

-But the whole point of God letting us know through the Scriptures that he is Father, Son and Spirit, and not just "God out there somewhere," is so that we’d know he really does love us and we really are on the ins with him.
+But the whole point of God letting us know through the Scriptures that he is Father, Son and Spirit, and not just “God out there somewhere,” is so that we’d know he really does love us and we really are on the ins with him.
 And again, how do we know?
-Because Jesus, you know, "God with us," "God in the flesh," the one the Father sent not to condemn the world but to save it (John 3:17), is the Father’s Son, and that means that the Son of God is now one of us.
-And as one of us, but still God, only God in the flesh now, he dragged the whole ragged Coxey’s Army (look it up on Wikipedia if you don’t have a Funk and Wagnall’s) of us home to the Father right through the front door.
+Because Jesus, you know, “God with us,” “God in the flesh,” the one the Father sent not to condemn the world but to save it (John 3:17), is the Father’s Son, and that means that the Son of God is now one of us.
+And as one of us, but still God, only God in the flesh now, he dragged the whole bunch of us home to the Father right through the front door.